 Words in Context: Google Images & Google Translate

-The goal is to find good examples for abstract/functional words.
-Let’s say I want to find a good example for когда (when).
+The goal is to find good examples of abstract/functional words.
+Let’s say I want to find a good example for когда (Russian for when).

 Front Side: […] мне будет восемьдесят пять

 I’ll make two cards out of this (когда on the front side, the picture with the sentence on the back).
 I’ll also use this as a grammar exercise (1 card only):